mlacs-developers/mlacs/README.md

 Several packages are necessary for the proper functioning of MLACS, here is a non-exhaustive list of recommended packages:

-    ml-snap, ml-iap, manybody, meam, molecule, class2, kspace, replica, extra-fix, extra-pair, extra-compute, extra-dump
+    ml-snap, ml-iap, manybody, meam, molecule, class2, kspace, replica, extra-fix, extra-pair, extra-compute, extra-dump, qtb

 > [!WARNING]
 > Some versions of LAMMPS are not compatible with certain versions of ASE.
 Versions prior to 03Aug22 are compatible with ASE versions prior to 3.22.
-For LAMMPS versions 03Aug22 and beyond, we hardly recommend to use the development versions of ASE.
+For LAMMPS versions 03Aug22 and beyond, we hardly recommend to use ASE versions up to 3.23.

 MLACS will then call LAMMPS through ASE, which relies on environment variables.
 They can be set before running the simulation or by modifying environment variables directly in the python script.